Search

 Altissimo speaks with ease, but the sound is lush and rich while powerful and cutting at the same time.

 I know a lot of players who struggle with their jazz mouthpieces when doing non jazz gigs which often require more power and more projection.
-This Durga mouthpiece is one that you can play in those situations and not feel like you’re fighting to be heard.
+This is one that you can play in those situations and not feel like you’re fighting to be heard.
 You can go play a jazz gig and still have the full dynamic range and flexibility to blend with the people around you.

 It definitely leans more to the contemporary side of things.
 But it can also serve as the one mouthpiece for every situation.

-This metal gold plated version of the Durga mouthpiece comes with this Liberty ligature which is integrated into the mouthpiece.
+This metal gold plated version of the comes with this Liberty ligature which is integrated into the mouthpiece.
 You can adjust the placement of the pressure plate to your liking.
 That’s a really unique design that works very well.

 It sells for $675 but with that 15% off coupon you save about a hundred bucks.